 Required portal configuration settings

-After you have set up the base ArcGIS Enterprise deployment, do the following:
+After you set up the base ArcGIS Enterprise deployment, do the following:

 - Configure Insights for ArcGIS licenses.